24 Different Types of Bees in Michigan

 Michigan is home to many other types of bees, but the Oblong Woolcarder Bee is one of the most important pollinators in the state.

-If you’re lucky enough to spot one in your garden or backyard, be sure to give it some space!
+Give it some space if you’re lucky enough to spot one in your garden or backyard!

 18. Pugnacious Leafcutter Bee